-Nathan Weiss Graduate College Department of Counselor Education
+College of Health Professions & Human Services Department of Counselor Education

 Vision

 The Counselor Education Department (CED) envisions a Counseling program that maintains its CACREP accreditation in order to train highly qualified graduates specializing in School and Clinical Mental Health Counseling.
 CED will expand its resources to create cutting edge programs that prepare graduates to address ever-changing societal needs and contribute to the counseling profession as practitioners, scientists, and counselor-educators.